hautahi/Rugby-Wanderers/README.md

 # Rugby-Wanderers

 # Introduction
 An ongoing and often heated debate among the rugby public and media concerns the extent to which international rugby teams "poach" players from other countries.
-The data contained in this repository is an attempt to provide further empirical rigor to the discussion by allowing cross-country comparisons of migrant rugby players.
-You can read about the results [here](http://hautahi.github.io/rugby).
+The data contained in this repository is an attempt to provide empirical rigor to the discussion.
+You can read about the results in more detail [here](http://hautahi.github.io/rugby).

 ## Contents
 * Dataset is [`1.main_data.csv`](https://github.com/hautahi/Rugby-Wanderers/blob/master/data/1.main_data.csv).
 It contains the names, playing statistics and birthplaces for every person to have played test match rugby for the major nations.